zmc/rook/design/ceph/mon-health.md

       timeout: 45s
 ```

+If the mon pod is in pending state and couldn't be assigned to a node (say, due to node drain), then the operator will wait for the timeout again before the mon failover.
+So the timeout waiting for the mon failover will be doubled in this case.

 ### Example Failover
 Rook will create mons with pod names such as mon0, mon1, and mon2.
 Let's say mon1 had an issue and the pod failed.
 ```